1jour1vin

 Guide Hachette des vins

-Founded in 1933 by Louis Gambert de Loche, the high-quality Cave Coopérative de Tain-l'Hermitage has 310 members and, with over 1,000 ha of vines, produces around 50% of the appellations in the northern Rhône Valley.
-It also owns 26 ha of its own vineyards, including 21 ha of Hermitage.
-A sure bet in the region, in 2014 it acquired brand-new production facilities enabling it to multiply parcel selections.
+Founded in 1933 by Louis Gambert de Loche, the high-quality Tain-l'Hermitage cooperative winery has 310 members and, with more than 1,000 hectares of vines, produces around 50% of the appellations of the northern Rhône Valley.
+It also owns 26 hectares of its own, including 21 hectares in Hermitage.
+A sure bet in the region, in 2014 it acquired brand new production facilities, enabling it to increase its selection of plots.

 Robert Parker - Wine Advocate